jenkinsci/vectorcast-execution-plugin/README.md

 #### Squore
 For [Squore](https://www.vector.com/int/en/products/products-a-z/software/squore/) analysis, the user must provide the Squore command found on the last page of the Squore project's configuration/build page.

-#### TESTinsights
-For [TESTinsights](https://www.vector.com/int/en/products/products-a-z/software/vectorcast/vectorcast-testinsights), if the user is using Git or Subversion for SCM, the plugin will attempt to have the SCM version linked to the TESTinsights project for team access and distributed change based testing.
-The user must provide the following:
-    - TESTinsights URL - The URL to TESTinsights server and project (Use Copy Team Area URL).
-    - TESTinsights Project - The Project Name in TESTinsights to push the results (leave blank to use the Jenkins Job Name).
-    - TESTinsights Credential ID - The Credential ID from Jenkins for TESTinsights.
-    - The proxy to push to TESTinsights server in the format **proxy.address:port** (optional)

 ### Controlling Where Jobs Run